- Campus Life

 University Police officers have statewide jurisdiction, as do all other police officers within New York State.
 Their primary jurisdiction is State University owned property and roadways that cross or abut the campus.
 University Police officers at Plattsburgh do carry firearms.

 The University Police Department prepares this report to comply with federal law, the CLERY Act.
-This report is prepared in cooperation with the local law enforcement agencies surrounding our main campus and alternate sites, the campus Judicial Affairs Office and the Division of Student Affairs.
+This report is prepared in cooperation with the local law enforcement agencies surrounding our main campus and alternate sites, the Office of Student Conduct & Judicial Affairs and the Division of Student Affairs.

 Campus crime, arrests and referral statistics include those reported to University Police, reported to designated campus officials listed within the Emergencies and Crimes section of this report as a "Campus Security Authority" and reported to local law enforcement agencies.
-Individuals reporting crimes at the Center for Student Health and Psychological Services are informed that they may voluntarily report the crime to University Police or if they wish their identity to remain confidential they may report their crime to the Dean of Students Office or a "Campus Security Authority".
+Individuals reporting crimes at the Center for Student Health and Psychological Services are informed that they may voluntarily report the crime to University Police or if they wish their identity to remain confidential they may report their crime to the Office of Student Conduct & Judicial Affairs or a "Campus Security Authority".

-The Dean of Students Office collects and forwards all confidential/anonymous crime statistics to University Police for inclusion in this report.
+The Office of Student Conduct & Judicial Affairs collects and forwards all confidential/anonymous crime statistics to University Police for inclusion in this report.

 Each year, an e-mail notification is made to all students, faculty and staff that provide the web site to access this report.
 In addition, printed copies of the notification are distributed to campus departments where employees do not have individual access to the campus e-mail.
 The notification is also included in the College Catalog, prospective and accepted student information materials and in the on-line employment application.